 - Exposure risk lies along a continuum.
-A rule of thumb is that a person must be within 6 feet of someone who has COVID-19 for a total of 15 minutes or more, over the course of a day, to be at risk of infection. - Being outdoors is much safer than being indoors. - More people using face coverings is safer than fewer people using face coverings. - Smaller groups are safer than larger ones. - Spending less time together is safer than more time; being further apart is safer than being closer together. - Activities that produce fewer respiratory droplets are lower risk than those that produce many droplets (silence < quiet talking < loud talking < singing). - When working with children, COVID-19 prevention needs to consider children's developmental and socio-emotional needs.
-The benefits of programs for children and youth are well-known, and children are at low risk for severe COVID-19 and for rare but serious complications like multisystem inflammatory syndrome in children (MIS-C).
+A rule of thumb is that a person must be within 6 feet of someone who has COVID-19 for a total of 15 minutes or more, over the course of a day, to be at risk of infection. - Being outdoors is much safer than being indoors. - More people using face coverings is safer than fewer people using face coverings. - Smaller groups are safer than larger ones. - Spending less time together is safer than more time; being further apart is safer than being closer together. - Activities that produce fewer respiratory droplets are lower risk than those that produce many droplets (silence < quiet talking < loud talking < singing). - When working with children, COVID-19 prevention must consider children's developmental and socio-emotional needs.
+The benefits of programs for children and youth are well-known, and children are at low risk for severe COVID-19.